clarkspencerc/horiseon-marketing/README.md

-moved footer next to header in css added classes & divs for services section and condensed the CSS for services section moved font family and color to body CSS selector to make code more DRY
+moved footer next to header in css added classes & divs for services section and condensed the CSS for services section moved font family and color to body CSS selector to make code more DRY added alt text to images and moved hero image to html

 ## Purpose